• Skip to main content

 The Probate Process is a Court supervised process that provides for:

-At the beginning of a probate administration, a petition is filed with the court, usually by the person or institution designated in your will as executor.
+At the beginning of a probate administration, a petition must first be prepared then it is filed with the court, usually by an Attorney.
 After notice is given, and a hearing is held, your Will is admitted to probate and an executor is appointed.
-After that an appraiser is assigned along with an attorney.
+At this time Letters Testamentary or Letters of Administration are issued to the Executor or Administrator (which ever the case may be.
+After that, an Probate Referee is assigned to appraise the estate.
 Before any property can be distributed Probate Fees must be paid to the Probate Court.
-If the market value of your estate is valued at over $150,000.00 then you will pay a Probate fee, the probate fees are on a graduated scale and typically paid according the the State Statutory fees regulated by the State.
+If the market value of your Estate is valued at over $185,400.00 then you will need a Probate on the assest.
+The probate fees are on a graduated scale and typically paid according the the State Statutory fees regulated by the State which can be found on the courts website.

 Cost of Probate